andry-tino/b-industrialprotocols/rte/epl.md

 ## Transmission scheduling
 The MN acts like a bus arbitrator.
 All other stations on the shared segment are called _Controlled Nodes_ (or CN) and they can only initiate a transmission upon request by the MN.

 Since we have TDMA, synchronization of clocks is necessary in this CP.
-So all stations are clock-synchronized.
+So all stations are **clock-synchronized**.
 The MN signals all CNs the beginning of new communication cycle by broadcasting a _Start-Of-Cycle_ (or SoC) frame.

 **Real-time vs non-real-time traffic** The MN ensures that real-time traffic is scheduled in a cyclic phase where it polls every station for transmission and, if one was requested, grants it; on the other hand, non-real-time traffic is handled afterwards in later time slots reserved for non-real-time data.